bismex/MetaBIN/README.md

 - (9) VIPer
   - Create a directory called `viper`
   - Download `viper` from [link](https://users.soe.ucsc.edu/~manduchi/VIPeR.v1.0.zip) and extract the files.
-  - Split sets can be created by my matlab code `make_split.m`
+  - Split sets can be created by my matlab code `make_split.m` (this code is included in the datasets folder)
   - The data structure should look like
   ```
   viper/